recycledbeans/php-is-base64/README.md

 # PHP is_base64

+From time to time, I've found it necessary to validate whether a bit of text is already encoded in base64.
+Since PHP does not include an easy function to do this, I decided to write this.
 This package does one simple thing: _it adds some nice helper functions to know whether a text string is base64-encoded or not_.

 ### Installation